-From office workers to snow-belt dwellers, everyone experiences days you just crave the sun.
+From office workers to snow-belt dwellers, everyone has days you just crave the sun.
 It’s no wonder!
-The sun is a natural source of vitamin D. Vitamin D is touted to boost bone formation and now attitude.
+The sun is a natural source of vitamin D. Vitamin D is reported to boost bone formation and now attitude.
 Most of us Richmond folks have days that our moods need boosting.
 So Johnson Chiropractic shares some well-known and some new research about vitamin D.

-A curious study followed postmenopausal women and reproductive-aged women who didn’t take vitamin D supplements and have limited exposure to sunlight to see how seasonal changes affected their vitamin D status.
+A curious study tracked postmenopausal women and reproductive-aged women who didn’t take vitamin D supplements and have limited exposure to sunlight to see how seasonal changes affected their vitamin D status.

 Overall, the plasma levels of vitamin D were significantly lower in winter than summer.
 The authors found that a vitamin D (25-hydroxyvitamin D) level of 38 ng/mL is optimal.
 In this study, 70.4% of healthy women are deficient in winter and 59.8% in summer.
 (2)

 Just as a refresher, Johnson Chiropractic reminds our Richmond back pain patients that vitamin D is also beneficial for helping metabolize calcium and boost bone health.
 One study emphasized that vitamin D(3) (greater than 700 IU/day) with calcium supplementation compared to placebo has a beneficial effect on bone mineral density.
 It further reduces the fracture and fall risk.
 (3) Johnson Chiropractic sees patients after falls and fractures and knows that our Richmond patients want to avoid them!